Sanctions lifted: Little to celebrate “unless Sudan changes internal politics”

 The National Umma Party stressed that the joy of the Sudanese government about the lifting of sanctions – “as if it would positively reflect on the people's lives the next day” – needs serious work by the government.

-Mohamad El Mahdi Hassan, the head of the political bureau of the Umma Party, told Radio Dabanga that the most damaging sanctions against Sudan are still in place.
+Mohamed El Mahdi Hasan, the head of the political bureau of the National Umma Party, told Radio Dabanga that the most damaging sanctions against Sudan are still in place.
 “They are the three acts by the US Congress, which are not submitted by the US President and require the approval of Congress, in addition to the decision to keep Sudan's name on the list of countries that support terrorism.”

 On Friday, the United States lifted 20-year-old economic sanctions on Sudan “in recognition of the Government of Sudan's sustained positive actions to maintain a cessation of hostilities in conflict areas in Sudan, improve humanitarian access throughout Sudan, and maintain cooperation with the US on addressing regional conflicts and the threat of terrorism”.
 The US State Department added that further normalisation in the bilateral relations with Sudan requires “continued progress” by the Sudanese government.